Operation Arc Light

-During Operation Arc Light (sometimes Arclight) from 1965 to 1973, the United States Air Force deployed B-52 Stratofortresses from bases in the U.S. Territory of Guam to provide battlefield air interdiction during the Vietnam War.
+During Operation Arc Light (sometimes Arclight) from 1965 to 1973, the United States Air Force deployed B-52 Stratofortresses from bases in the U.S. territory of Guam to provide battlefield air interdiction during the Vietnam War.
 This included strikes at enemy bases, supply routes, and behind the lines troop concentrations, as well as occasionally providing close air support directly to ground combat operations in Vietnam.

 The conventional bombing campaign was supported by ground-control-radar detachments of the 1st Combat Evaluation Group (1CEVG) in Operation Combat Skyspot.
-Arc Light operations usually targeted enemy base camps, troops concentrations, and supply lines.

 Aircraft used

 Previously dedicated to carrying nuclear weapons, the U.S. Air Force began to train strategic bomber crews in 1964 to deliver conventional munitions flying the B-52F.

-The B-52Fs were deployed to Andersen Air Force Base on Guam and U-Tapao Royal Thai Navy Airfield in Thailand, southeast of Bangkok.
+The bombers were deployed to Andersen Air Force Base on Guam and U-Tapao Royal Thai Navy Airfield in Thailand.

 To add conventional bomb capacity, Project Big Belly modified all B-52Ds to enable them to carry 30 tons of conventional bombs.

-By mid-April 1966, all B-52Fs were redeployed back to the U.S. and were replaced by Big Belly-modified B-52Ds.
+By mid-April 1966, the B-52Fs were redeployed back to the U.S. and were replaced by Big Belly-modified B-52Ds.
 Later in the Vietnam War, the B-52G was also deployed with the B-52D.

-B-52Ds were also used from the 376th Strategic Wing of Kadena Air Base, Okinawa, Japan.
+B-52Ds were used from the 376th Strategic Wing of Kadena Air Base in Okinawa.
 The 96th Strategic Air Wing from Dyess AFB, Texas, deployed for Arc Light in June 1970 for 180 days.
 Upon completion of the Arc Light deployment, the 376th SW B-52Ds either returned to the continental U.S. or were sent to U-Tapao.
-The 376th SW then ceased bomber operations, but continued flying Young Tiger tanker missions.
+The 376th SW then ceased bomber operations but continued flying Young Tiger tanker missions.